Characterization of drive-induced unwanted state transitions in superconducting circuits: Time-resolved two-tone spectroscopy from the ground and excited states

 Although we can resolve up to $\ket{4_t}$ using our readout, for the spectroscopy experiment producing DUST landscape, we set the readout threshold to distinguish states $\ket{0_t}$, $\ket{1_t}$ and $\ket{2_t}$ from all other states.
 The reason for this choice will be explained in the following subsection.
 After the readout, we wait for $~1$ ms for the system to relax into the thermal ground state.

 The drive-induced state transition data from $\ket{0_t}$ and $\ket{1_t}$ are acquired in an interleaved fashion to suppress the effects of slow experimental drifts, ensuring a consistent comparison between the two datasets across the entire sweep.
 For each drive frequency, the entire experiment, including mixer calibration, power calibration, and power sweep, takes approximately $5$ minutes.
 Also, note that the two datasets for the DUST landscape, above and below the qubit frequency, were taken in two successive cooldowns.
+Because the dataset was acquired over several days and required multiple adjustments to the room-temperature filter configurations, we periodically recalibrated the qubit $\pi$ pulse, the readout pulse, and the threshold for state assignment to account for hardware variations and slow system drift.
+The readout signals and the corresponding confusion matrix obtained after one such calibration are shown in Fig.~\ref{figA:ro_assignment}.

 Fig.~\ref{fig:landscape_floquet_g_e}(a-d) presents the measured transitions in the time-resolved two-tone spectroscopy experiment when the transmon is prepared in $\ket{0_t}$ (left column), and $\ket{1_t}$ (right column).
 In contrast to the main text Fig.~\ref{fig:landscape}, here we separate the final state populations into two sub-classes.
 In the top row, we plot the transitions that causes single quanta excitation (i.e. $\ket{0_t}\rightarrow \ket{1_t}$ and $\ket{1_t}\rightarrow\ket{2_t}$) or relaxation ($\ket{1_t}\rightarrow\ket{0_t}$) of the transmon.
 And in the second row we plot the transition probabilities to all other states.
 This segregation helps us to compare the measured transitions with the Floquet simulation.